PAMinerva/LearnDirectX/_sources/Tutorials/01-HelloDirectX/hello-window.md

 ```
 <br>

-This constructor initializes some of the class's data members to default values and invokes the constructor of its base class (**DXSample**).
+The constructor of the **D3D12HelloWindow** class initializes some of the class's data members to default values and invokes the constructor of its base class (**DXSample**).

 ```{code-block} cpp
 :caption: DXSample constructor